JuanVDW/PCNSE/User-ID.md

     * PAN OS Integrated User ID agent
     * Windows Based User-ID Agent
     * Terminal Services Agent
-    * (other options - see below)
 * Integrated Vs Windows-Based Agents
     * Windows Agent uses Windows RPC to read the full security logs
         * Recommended for local deployments with the Windows Servers and Firewalls in the same physical network
+        * Suitable for large remote sites
-    * Integrated Agent uses Windows WMI to read security logs to map Username to IP
+    * Integrated Agent uses Windows WMI or WinRM to read security logs to map Username to IP
         * Uses much less bandwidth
         * Uses more of the FW CPU
         * Better for remote deployments of firewalls in small offices, labs, etc.